MicrosoftDocs/power-automate-docs/articles/regions-overview.md

 ### Question: What features are specific to a given region?

 Environments can be created in different regions, and are bound to that geographic location.
-When you create a flow in an environment, that flow is stored in datacenters in that geographic location.
+When you create a flow in an environment, that flow is stored in data centers in that geographic location.
 This applies to any items you create in that environment, including common data model, flows, connections, gateways, PowerApps, and custom APIs.

 For the optimal performance, if your users are in Europe, then create and use the environment in the Europe region.
 If your users are in the United States, then create and use the environment in the U.S.